LHR - NYC

 • Which airlines offer Wi-Fi service onboard planes from London Heathrow Airport to New York?

-Virgin Atlantic, KLM, Air France, and Delta offer inflight Wi-Fi service on the London Heathrow Airport to New York flight route.
+Virgin Atlantic, KLM, and Air France offer inflight Wi-Fi service on the London Heathrow Airport to New York flight route.

 • Which aircraft models fly most regularly from London Heathrow Airport to New York?